Background & Overview:

 We will delve into GROSS & SUBTLE ANATOMY & PHYSIOLOGY, applying what we learn directly to our practice.
 These workshops will be based on the inspiring work of Richard Freeman & Mary Taylor as well as Simon Borg Olivier & Bianca Machliss.

 We will also savor RESTORATIVES & THERAPEUTICS.
-We will use simple props, learn some basic preventative measures and therapeutic interventions for common injuries, and consider how our language as teachers and students can drastically affect how we go about the practice and the results we obtain from it.
+We will use simple props, learn some basic preventative measures and therapeutic interventions for common injuries, and consider how our language and attitudes as teachers and students can drastically affect how we go about the practice and the results we obtain from it.

 We will hold space for a 2-DAY MEDITATION RETREAT.
 This will involve about 6 hours of meditative practices per day, some seated and some involving walking or other moving meditations.
-We will look at the most recent literature that shows both the benefits and dangers of meditative practices in populations touched by trauma and seek to provide a profound and positive experience for each participant.
+We will look at the most recent literature that shows both the benefits and dangers of meditative practices in populations touched by trauma and seek to provide a positive experience for each participant.

 Fridays free of programming are chances for an optional GROUP ACTIVITY.
 Being in the company of seekers is said to be perhaps the most important boost on a spiritual path, and Denver offers so many venues!